 Bachelor of Science (Honours)

-Carleton’s Nanoscience program is offered as a four-year Honours Bachelor of Science degree program.
+Carleton’s Nanoscience program is offered as an Honours Bachelor of Science degree program.
 Nanoscience can also be studied at Carleton as a concentration in Nanotechnology within an Honours degree in Chemistry.

 As you progress in the program, you will take required courses in mathematics, physics and statistics, and will be able to tailor your degree by specializing in either organic or analytical chemistry.
 You will also take increasingly sophisticated courses in electronics, with an emphasis on circuit design and materials.
 In your final year, you will complete a fourth-year experimental research project on a topic of special interest.

 All first-year Bachelor of Science students at Carleton have the option of being introduced to issues in contemporary science through a specialized science seminar course.
 In Seminar in Science (NSCI 1000), you will attend six lectures by prominent Canadian researchers, as well as small group seminars led by a professor who act as your teacher and mentor.
 Through assignments, presentations and discussion, you will develop the analytical and communications skills needed to succeed in the world of science.

 Graduates of the program will be well qualified to work for the federal government and other agencies, as well as in industry and research.
 Nanoscientists and nanotechnologists work in areas of communications and solar cell technology, microelectronics, the aerospace industry, as well as in research and development in green technologies, to name but a few.